drgerg/Pi-based-weather-station/README.md

 This is not a quick-and-easy project.
 The station is powered by a remote 12VDC power supply with a battery backup.
 I dug a trench, put PVC conduit in it, and pulled 14AWG Romex into it.
 It's a good, cheap(ish) solution.
 I drove ground rods and put in-line lighting/surge protectors on both ends of that power run.
 I used a power supply made for controlled access doors.
 A benefit of doing that is it has a timed relay built in.
 By routing the 12V output of the supply through that relay, I have a way to remotely power-cycle (reboot) the station.
 This has been VERY handy during this development stage.

-The whole Weather Station package is really two computers.
+The whole Weather Station package is really two computers (and interfaces with two more the way I have it set up here).
 The station acquires data from the sensors, makes necessary calculations and stores that data via WiFi to a mySQL server running in my house.
-That machine also serves data to end-users using Python/Flask/Jinja/Gunicorn and nginx (webserver).
+That machine also serves web interface data to end-users using Python/Flask/Jinja/Gunicorn and nginx (webserver).
 Video from the Pi Camera gets sent to my Zoneminder system.
 That video **can** be viewed directly from the station using a web browser, but I already had Zoneminder going, so it just made sense to incorporate the feed from the WeatherPi.

 No guarantees are made.
 None.
-This project is actively underway, and changes can occur at any time.
+That is normal in projects such as this.

 I do not **yet** have a complete parts list for you.
 Nor do I have step-by-step instructions.
 I'm just a guy, not a foundation.
 I love to make things that work, and I like to share them with others who might benefit from a bit of data I happen to share.